-Water quality parameters were compared with water quantity variables recorded during the same month: average daily streamflow for the month, average daily NPDES discharge for the month, and total monthly rainfall (Figure 74).
+Water quality parameters were compared with water quantity variables recorded during the same month: average daily streamflow for the month, average daily NPDES discharge for the month, and total monthly rainfall (Figure 75).
 In general, pH, dissolved oxygen, and most dissolved ions are higher when the overall quantity of water in the Horse Creek system is low.
-(In 2010, specific conductivity, sulfate, and TDS showed the opposite pattern with NPDES discharge at HCSW-1; this is discussed as part of the trend analysis in Appendix I.) Conversely, turbidity, color, iron, and some nutrients are high when the water quantity is also high (Figure 74).
+(In this report, specific conductivity, calcium, alkalinity, sulfate, and TDS showed the opposite pattern with NPDES discharge at HCSW-1; possible reasons behind this are discussed as part of the trend analysis in Appendix I.) Conversely, turbidity, color, iron, and nitrogen are high when the water quantity is also high.
 When water quantity in Horse Creek is low, the stream may be pooled or slow-moving, leading to algal blooms that may increase pH and chlorophyll a.
 In addition, the majority of water in the stream during low quantity periods may be from groundwater (seepage or agricultural runoff); groundwater has a higher concentration of dissolved ions than surface water.
 When water quantity is high, an increased amount of sediment and organic debris is washed into the stream, leading to increases in turbidity, color, iron, and nitrogen.

-Instances of Trigger Level Exceedance Observed in 2010 HCSP Monthly Monitoring.
 Table 18.
+Instances of Trigger Level Exceedance Observed in 2012 HCSP Monthly Monitoring.